What Is Sepsis?

 Sepsis is the second most common cause of death worldwide and number one cause of preventable death.
 The majority of these cases and deaths occur in Africa – at least 2 million deaths.
 In addition, since sepsis affects younger people in Africa, it is associated with a disproportionate number of years of life lost.
 However, there is limited data, research and quality improvement initiatives from Africa, a continent with the highest incidence of infections and expected to be associated with worse outcomes.
 The improvements in sepsis care that have been made in high income countries also need to occur in Africa.

-To learn more about sepsis, we recommend watching this short video from our friends at the Global Sepsis Alliance:
+To learn more about sepsis, we recommend watching this short video by our friends at the Global Sepsis Alliance: